Günter Burg: Professional career

-Günter Burg finished high school in 1960 at the Max von Laue-Highschool in Koblenz, Rheinland-Pfalz.
+Günter Burg finished high school in 1960 at the Max von Laue-Highschool in Koblenz, Rhineland-Palatinate.
 He completed his studies of medicine in Bonn and Marburg (graduation 1966; doctorate 1968 summa cum laude).
 In Marburg, Homburg/Saar and Saarbrücken he completed his postdoctoral training in pediatrics, pathology, internal medicine, surgery, gynecology, obstetrics, and dermatology.
-In 1969 he has made his transit to Munich to the Department of Dermatology of the Ludwig-Maximilians-University (Chairman Prof. Otto Braun-Falco).
+In 1969, he has made his transit to Munich to the Department of Dermatology of LMU Munich (Chairman Prof. Otto Braun-Falco).
 Furthermore, in 1970 he has taken a position as Research Fellowship at the Skin Cancer Unit of the New York University.
 In 1975, he gained habilitation in Munich ("Kutane Lymphome|Cutaneous Lymphomas)".
 In 1988, Burg made his appointments for Chairmanships at the Departments of Dermatology in Berlin, Mainz and Würzburg.
-From 1988 until 1991 he was a Chairman of the Department of Dermatology, Julius-Maximilians-University, Würzburg.
+From 1988 until 1991 he was a Chairman of the Department of Dermatology, University of Würzburg.
 Then, in 1991 he made an appointment at the Department of Dermatology, Venerology, and Allergology of the University Zürich^{,}^{,} From 1998 until 1999 he was Vice dean, and from 2000 until 2004 he got a position as Dean of the Medical Faculty of Zürich.
 In 2006 Burg retired.